metros98/SpellboundMaze/README.md

-# Spelling Bee - Simple Learning Game
+# Spellbound Maze - Magical Spelling Adventure

 This is a small browser-based spelling game for kids.
 The parent supplies a list of words in `words.txt`.
 The child hears the word (text-to-speech), then navigates the character to pick up the letters in the correct order.